Chovy (gamer)

 Jung Ji-hoon (정지훈; born March 3, 2001), better known as Chovy, is a South Korean professional League of Legends player for Gen.G.
-Domestically, he has won five League of Legends Champions Korea (LCK) titles and one KeSPA Cup, appearing in 11 out of 14 LCK finals since his debut.
+Domestically, he has won six League of Legends Champions Korea (LCK) titles and one KeSPA Cup, appearing in 12 out of 15 LCK finals since his debut.
 Internationally, he has won two Mid Season Invitational titles in 2024 and 2025, the latter of which he won Finals MVP, and has reached semifinals of the World Championship thrice, in 2022, 2024 and 2025.

 His career began in 2017 when he played for KeG Gwangju in the 2017 KeSPA Cup.
 The next year, he joined Griffin.
 He reached the 2017 LCK Finals in his rookie season, and at the end of the year, he won the 2018 KeSPA Cup.
 From 2019 to 2021, Chovy played on a different team each year: Griffin in 2019, DRX in 2020, and Hanwha Life Esports in 2021.
 In that time, he made three LCK finals appearances and three World Championship appearances.
 In 2022, Chovy signed with Gen.G.
 In his first year with the team, he reached the finals in both of the LCK splits, winning the 2022 Summer Split, and reached the semifinals of the 2022 World Championship.
 He picked up two more LCK titles with Gen.G in 2023, played in his first Mid-Season Invitational (MSI), and played in his fifth consecutive World Championship.
 He also represented the South Korean national team at the 2022 Asian Games, earning a gold medal.
 In 2024, Chovy picked up another LCK title and became the first player in LCK history to win four consecutive LCK titles.

-Chovy's individual accomplishments include accolades such as three LCK Season MVP awards, an LCK Finals MVP award, three LCK First All-Pro Team designations, and two LCK Player of the Split awards.
-He also became the fastest player in the LCK to reach 1,000 kills.
+Chovy's individual accomplishments include accolades such as four LCK Season MVP awards, an LCK Finals MVP award, four LCK First All-Pro Team designations, and two LCK Player of the Split awards.
+He also is the fastest player in the LCK to reach 1,000 kills.